HP200421/Quiz_Game/README.md

 # Quiz Game

-This is a simple quiz game created using HTML, CSS, and JavaScript.
+Quiz game created using HTML, CSS, and JavaScript.
 It allows users to test their knowledge by answering multiple-choice questions.

 ## Getting Started